dfinity/portal/docs/developer-docs/setup/manage-canisters.md

 To upgrade a canister:

-1. Open a new terminal and navigate to your project directory.
+- #### Step 1:  Open a new terminal and navigate to your project directory.

-2. Start the local canister execution environment, if necessary.
+- #### Step 2:  Start the local canister execution environment, if necessary.

     In most cases, this step is only necessary if you are running the canisters locally.

     If you were registering canisters to run on a remote execution environment, e.g. the IC blockchain, you would include the `--network` command-line option to perform tasks on the environment specified under this parameter.

-3. Verify you have canister identifiers for all of the canisters you want to upgrade.
+- #### Step 3:  Verify you have canister identifiers for all of the canisters you want to upgrade.

     Note that your program must identify the variables for which to maintain state by using the `stable` keyword in the variable declaration.

     For more information about declaring stable variables, see the *Motoko Programming Language Guide*.

-4. Upgrade all of the canisters by running the following command:
+- #### Step 4:  Upgrade all of the canisters by running the following command:

         dfx canister install --all --mode upgrade

-## Delete a Canister
+## Delete a canister

 If you want to permanently delete a specific canister or all canisters for a specific project on a given deployment (either local, or remote), you can do so by running the `dfx canister delete` command.